Planning an Alaska fishing lodge trip?

 More commonly, there are full-service operations such as Togiak River Lodge, which offer excellent angling, good food and great service.
 They fall within the average price range of an Alaska lodge at roughly $850 per day per person.
 For example, our recent trip to Elfin Cove Lodge covered 6 days, 5 nights and 4 days of fishing and costs $4,495 per person.

-So your first step is to determine a basic budget.
+So your first step to planning an Alaska fishing lodge trip is to determine a basic budget.
 If you aren’t a budget-oriented person, or plan on spending whatever it takes to have the chosen experience, then proceed to Step 2.

 Step 2: Determine when you can take the trip